Major League Baseball rivalries: St. Louis Cardinals vs. New York Mets

+Interleague

 Toronto Blue Jays vs. Montreal Expos

 Being the only two Canadian baseball teams in the major leagues, a rivalry between the Toronto Blue Jays and the Montreal Expos was inevitable.
 This rivalry was assisted by the presence of the Pearson Cup, an award that was given to the winner of a special midseason match (later incorporated into the MLB interleague schedule).
 However, this rivalry was subdued, as the two teams played in different leagues.
 In 2004, the rivalry came to an end when the Expos moved to Washington to become the Washington Nationals.

+With the end of the rivalry between the Blue Jays and the Expos in Montreal at the conclusion of the 2004 season, the Blue Jays won the series 24–19; the two teams never met in the postseason.